President Karen Yee, Ph.D.

 Administrator Janice Kranz, Ph.D.

-Jan is Head of Preclinical Discovery and Operations at KDAc Therapeutics (an early-stage startup at Atlas Venture spun out of the Broad Institute) and an independent consultant, helping startup biotech companies with project and grant strategy, management, and writing.
+Jan has been an independent consultant since 2012, helping startup biotech companies with project and grant strategy, management, and writing.
+She’s excited this work has led recently to two main endeavors: research informatics with Collaborative Drug Discovery (a chemoinformatics company based in San Francisco) and Alzheimer’s drug discovery with Eikonizo, Inc., a company she co-founded in May 2017 with colleagues from the MGH Martinos Center.
 Jan holds a BS in Chemistry from the University of Illinois at Champaign-Urbana, and a PhD in Biology from Harvard University.
 After receiving her PhD, she was one of the first scientists at Cubist Pharmaceuticals.
-Being bitten by the ‘startup bug’, she continued to pursue similar opportunities in different settings: a startup company focused on scientific databases (Proteome) and two non-profit research institutes–ALS Therapy Development Institute and the Broad, where she was Assistant Director of the Stanley Center for Psychiatric Research, working with Ed Scolnick to create and build the Stanley Center.
-Recognizing that organizations like AWIS would have been especially beneficial earlier in her career, Jan is now taking advantage of, and giving back to, the many local opportunities: along with involvement in WEST, HBA, WIB, and MassBio, she has been an active member of, and cheerleader for, MASS AWIS since 2012, volunteering with the Events Committee.
+Being bitten by the ‘startup bug’, she continued to pursue similar opportunities in different settings: a startup company focused on scientific databases (Proteome), the non-profit ALS Therapy Development Institute, and the Broad Institute, where she was Assistant Director of the Stanley Center for Psychiatric Research, working with Ed Scolnick to create and build the Stanley Center.
+Recognizing that organizations like AWIS would have been especially beneficial earlier in her career, Jan is now both taking advantage of, and giving back to, the many local opportunities.
+Along with involvement in WEST, HBA, WIB, ENET, and MassBio, she has been an active member of and cheerleader for MASS AWIS since 2012, volunteering with the Events Committee.
 In her free time, one of her favorite pastimes is hiking with her husband and 3 dogs.

-Christine is a Social Media Content Specialist with Thermo Fisher Scientific, a Biotech Communications Specialist with AsisChem Inc., and a Visiting Assistant Professor at Bridgewater State University where she teaches biology.
-She also periodically gives talks on career development and visual communication within the context of the sciences.
+Christine is a Science Communications Specialist working with several companies including Thermo Fisher Scientific, Brunswick Laboratories, and AsisChem Inc. and she is a Visiting Assistant Professor at Bridgewater State University where she teaches biology.
+She also periodically gives talks on career development and communications in STEM.
 In addition, she volunteers for the Academics for the Future of Science as a graphic designer to spread the word on the academic research funding crisis.
 She received her bachelor’s degrees in chemistry and biochemistry at University of Massachusetts Amherst and her doctorate in molecular cell biology at University of Massachusetts Medical School.
 Additionally, she completed a postdoctoral fellowship at Boston University School of Medicine.
 Her research efforts focused on endoplasmic reticulum stress induced pancreatic beta cell death.
-Christine has been an active member of MASS AWIS since 2013, volunteering with the Communications and Membership Committees where she was involved with event photography, social media marketing, and designing marketing materials.
-Currently as co-chair, she aims to fine tuning MASS AWIS’s communications efforts on all fronts, increasing our network and visibility.
-During her free time, she enjoys painting, photography, and hiking.
+Christine has been an active member of MASS AWIS since 2013, volunteering for the Communications and Membership Committees where she was involved with event photography, social media marketing, and graphic design.
+As a co-chair, she continues to fine tune MASS AWIS’s communications, increasing its network and visibility.
+During her free time, she enjoys portrait and event photography, painting, and hiking.

 Karen is a postdoctoral fellow in the Division of Thrombosis and Hemostasis at Beth Israel Deaconess Medical Center/Harvard Medical School.
 She is originally from Belgium where she received her Master’s degrees in Biomedical Sciences and Molecular Biotechnology from Ghent University and her PhD in Biochemistry & Biotechnology from the Catholic University of Leuven.
 Her research has been focused on understanding processes involved in hemostasis and thrombosis and using that knowledge to guide the development of novel therapeutics.
 She is currently conducting translation research to evaluate how endothelial therapies can reduce uncontrolled blood clotting in the setting of infectious disease.
 Karen has been a volunteer in the communication committee since January 2015.
 Outside of work, Karen enjoys working out and having good Belgian beers and chocolates.